jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3_1-CreateAnAzureServiceInTheMobileAppDroid.md

     - (Mac) In the **NuGet Package Manager** window, select **Add Package**

-6. In the Visual Studio Solution Explorer, open `XamHappyDevs.Android` > `MainActivity.cs`
+6. In the Visual Studio Solution Explorer, open `HappyXamDevs.Android` > `MainActivity.cs`

 7. In the `MainActivity.cs` editor, in the `OnCreate` method before `LoadApplication(new App()`, add this line of code: